 Failure to comply with the foregoing requirements shall be grounds for the imposition of sanctions and/or dismissal of an action.
-Sanctions/Dismissal may be granted on motion of any party or upon the motion of the Court.
+Sanctions and/or dismissal may be granted upon motion of any party or upon the motion of the Court.